Kent State Golden Flashes baseball: Rivalries

 The team's arch-rival is the Akron Zips from the University of Akron in Akron, Ohio.
 The two teams both play in the Mid-American Conference and are separated by approximately 10 mi.
 The series began in 1916 with a 12–1 Akron win in Kent, but did not become a conference game until 1993 when Akron joined the Mid-American Conference.
-The most recent game of the series was played May 16, 2015, a 3–2 Kent State win in 10 innings at Lee R. Jackson Field in Akron that clinched the season series for Kent State and the all-sports Wagon Wheel Challenge between the two schools.
 The rivalry unexpectedly ended after the 2015 season when the University of Akron announced the baseball team would be eliminated because of budget concerns.
-With Akron reinstating baseball for the 2020 season, the rivalry was scheduled to resume April 1 with a game in Kent, followed by a rematch April 28 at Canal Park in downtown Akron, the home of the AA-level minor league Akron RubberDucks.
+This was later reversed and Akron reinstated the baseball team for the 2020 season.
+The rivalry was scheduled to resume April 1 with a game in Kent, followed by a rematch April 28 at Canal Park in downtown Akron, the home of the AA-level minor league Akron RubberDucks.
 The games were canceled in March 2020, along with the remainder of the 2020 season due to the COVID-19 pandemic.
 Instead, the rivalry resumed in 2021, with five games in Kent, where the Flashes took three of five.
-Through the 2022 season, Kent State leads the series 114–59–1.
+Through the 2023 season, Kent State leads the series 118–59–1.

 The Zips and Flashes have met three times in the Mid-American Conference baseball tournament, with Kent State taking two of the three games.
 The Flashes defeated the Zips 16–3 in their first tournament meeting, a 1995 semifinal game, while the Zips claimed a 4–1 win in the first round of the 1996 tournament.
 The most recent tournament meeting between the two rivals was the championship game of the 2014 tournament, a 3–0 Kent State win and the only time the two teams met in the tournament final.